GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+> ### Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
 >
-> ~ *Robert C. Martin*
+> ~ *Jim Horning*

 ---
 ## 🏎 Quick Facts